-1922 The Lucky One is the brother who doesn't get the girl in this A. A. Milne play.
-Staged at the Theatre Guild by Theodore Komisarjevsky with a cast including Dennis King, Romney Brent, and Helen Westley.
+1922 The Lucky One is the brother who doesn't get the girl in the A. A. Milne play.
+It's staged at the Theatre Guild by Theodore Komisarjevsky with a cast including Dennis King, Romney Brent, and Helen Westley.

-1934 Lillian Hellman's The Children's Hour opens tonight at Maxine Elliot's Theatre.
-It's lesbian theme causes a stire, but Brooks Atkinson calls the play "venomously tragic."
-The stars are Anne Revere, Katherine Emery, and Florence McGee in this show that will run for 691 performances.
+1934 Lillian Hellman's The Children's Hour opens at Maxine Elliot's Theatre.
+Its lesbian theme causes a stir, but Brooks Atkinson calls the play "venomously tragic."
+The stars are Anne Revere, Katherine Emery, and Florence McGee in the show that runs for 691 performances.

-1952 George Axelrod's comedy The Seven Year Itch, about a married man longing to stray with a beautiful neighbor, opens tonight at the Fulton Theatre.
-The cast includes Tom Ewell and Vanessa Brown in the role that Marilyn Monroe would immortalize in the 1955 movie (which also starred Ewell).
-This Broadway production would run for an incredible 1,141 performances and win Ewell a Tony Award for Best Dramatic Actor.
+1952 George Axelrod's comedy The Seven Year Itch, about a married man longing to stray with a beautiful neighbor, opens at the Fulton Theatre.
+The cast includes Tom Ewell and Vanessa Brown in the role that Marilyn Monroe immortalizes in the 1955 movie (which also stars Ewell).
+The Broadway production runs for an incredible 1,141 performances and wins Ewell a Tony Award for Best Dramatic Actor.

-1957 The Rope Dancers, directed by Peter Hall, with a cast including Siobhán McKenna, Art Carney, Joan Blondell and Theodore Bikel begins a 24-week run.
-This drama by Morton Wishengrad deals with the lives of a New York tenement family at the turn of the century.
+1957 The Rope Dancers, directed by Peter Hall, with a cast including Siobhán McKenna, Art Carney, Joan Blondell, and Theodore Bikel, begins a 24-week run.
+The drama by Morton Wishengrad deals with the lives of a New York tenement family at the turn of the century.

-1966 "Life is beautiful" inside the Broadhurst Theatre tonight as Cabaret opens.
-Adapted by Joe Masteroff from Christopher Isherwood's Berlin Stories, with a score by John Kander and Fred Ebb, the show will run for 1,165 performances.
-It will go on to win seven Tony Awards including Best Supporting Actor in a Musical for Joel Grey.
-The 1997 Roundabout Theatre Company revival will star Alan Cumming and win a Tony Award for Best Revival.
+1966 "Life is beautiful" inside the Broadhurst Theatre as Cabaret opens on Broadway.
+Adapted by Joe Masteroff from Christopher Isherwood's The Berlin Stories, with a score by John Kander and Fred Ebb, the show runs for 1,165 performances.
+It wins eight Tony Awards, including Best Musical, Best Direction of a Musical (Harold Prince), and Best Performance by a Featured Actor in a Musical (Joel Grey).
+Grey repeats his performance as Master of Ceremonies in Bob Fosse's 1972 film adaptation, winning him an Academy Award.

-2002 Without an understudy and up a creek due to the illness of the lead actress (Misty Cotton) in its staging of The Spitfire Grill, the Laguna Playhouse in California puts out an all-points bulletin to find a replacement to star in its three week-old production.
+2002 Without an understudy and up a creek due to the illness of the lead actor (Misty Cotton) in its staging of The Spitfire Grill, the Laguna Playhouse in California puts out an all-points bulletin to find a replacement to star in its three-week-old production.
 New York composer James Valcq gets a frantic request from California: Are any Percys from recent regional productions willing and able to jump into the production?
-Valcq has the answer: New York actress Kathryn Blake, who was nominated for a 2002 Carbonell Award for her performance in the Florida Stage production.
+Valcq has the answer: New York actor Kathryn Blake, who was nominated for a 2002 Carbonell Award for her performance in the Florida Stage production.
 She jets to California and jumps back into the role for the rest of the run.

-2014 A starry revival of Edward Albee's Pulitzer Prize-winning family drama A Delicate Balance opens on Broadway at the John Golden Theatre.
-The cast includes Glenn Close, John Lithgow, Lindsay Duncan, Bob Balaban, Clare Higgins and Martha Plimpton.
+2014 A revival of Edward Albee's Pulitzer Prize-winning family drama A Delicate Balance opens on Broadway at the John Golden Theatre.
+The cast includes Glenn Close, John Lithgow, Lindsay Duncan, Bob Balaban, Clare Higgins, and Martha Plimpton.